-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 DaBaby

-Juice WRLD
+Juice WRLD – winner

 Roddy Ricch